dmbaturin/iproute2-cheatsheet/site/index.md

 [L2TPv3](https://tools.ietf.org/html/rfc3931) is a tunneling protocol commonly used for L2 pseudowires.

-In many distros L2TPv3 is compiled as a module, and may not be loaded by default.
+In many distros, L2TPv3 is compiled as a module and may not be loaded by default.
 If running any `ip l2tp` command produces errors like  `RTNETLINK answers: No such file or directory` and `Error talking to the kernel`, you need to load `l2tp_netlink` and `l2tp_eth` kernel modules.
 If you want to use L2TPv3 over IP rather than over UDP, also load `l2tp_ip`.

 Compared to other tunneling protocol implementations in Linux, L2TPv3 terminology is somewhat backwards.
-You create a _tunnel_, and then bind _sessions_ to it.
+You create a _tunnel_ and then bind _sessions_ to it.
 You can bind multiple sessions with different identifiers to the same tunnel.
 Virtual network interfaces (by default named `l2tpethX`) are associated with _sessions_ rather than _tunnels_.

 #### Note